 Description: How might existing public arts funding models be decolonized?
 What alternative processes might better support Indigenous self-determination and cultural sovereignty?
 And what are the possible impacts of decolonized public arts funding models on Indigenous arts and culture?
-Featuring Canadian and Australian case studies, at the national and local government level, this VSG will tackle some of the practical and conceptual issues inherent to this highly contemporary topic.
+Featuring Canadian and Australian case studies, at the national and local government level, this VSG tackled some of the practical and conceptual issues inherent to this highly contemporary topic.

 Date & Time